RomKlee/he-wo/README.md

-# he-wo
+# he-wo - short for Hello World!

-Hello World - (great repository names ar short and memorable)
+i'm doing my first Edit on a github repository and i'm interestet what the future will bring with it ;-)